 - Getting feedback: As a policy make sure that interviewers submit the feedback within 24 hours of the interview.
 Interviewers will not remember the things discussed in the interview after a day.
 If they submit the interview feedback later, we get back to the same problem of our brains substituting a hard question with an easier one.

 In the age of data, it is surprising how little data we have generated around recruitment.
 The dearth of data does not allow leaders to accurately measure what’s working and what’s not working with recruitment and you can’t improve what you can’t measure.
-Structured interview is your first step towards bringing measurement to the otherwise black box of the interview process and make your recruitment process data driven.
+The structured interview is your first step towards bringing measurement to the otherwise black box of the interview process and making your recruitment process data-driven.

 Use Recruiterflow to structure your interview process.